jayluxferro/Flutterwave-Moodle-Plugin/readme.txt

 2. Go to Enrolments -> Manage enrol plugins -> Enable 'flutterwave' from list.

-3. Click 'Settigns' which will lead to the settings page of the plugin.
+3. Click 'Settings' which will lead to the settings page of the plugin.

 4. Provide merchant publick key for Flutterwave, select the checkbox as per requirement.
 Save the settings.